 - Bali Rice Harvest Festival.

-Mount Agung is sacred point in Bali, this active stratovolcano stands at 3,031 meters (9,944 feet) and tempts the all the hikers, travellers and island residents to reach her summit.
+Mount Agung is a sacred point in Bali, this active stratovolcano stands at 3,031 meters (9,944 feet) and tempts the all the hikers, travelers and island residents to reach her summit.
 At the bottom of the mountain stands the holy temple of Pura Besakih and Pura Pasar Agung

-If you feel you need a guide you can either look online or hire one upon arrival to the base point of Agung.
+If you feel you need a guide you can either look online or hire one upon arrival at the base point of Agung.

 Some of the less difficult mountains to climb are Mount Lempuyang & Mount Karangasem, which are located on the Eastern side of the island, here you will find lots of nature including grey macaques, forests and an ancient temple of Lempuyang is a must see at the top.